barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-30. Test that DNS still works.
+25. Test DNS still works.

 You have the following:
-- Docker network
+- A Docker network
+- A vanilla VNC Docker image
-- Configured DNS Docker image.
+- A configured DNS container and GCR image.

 Save your work.

-13. Create a snapshot of the VM called 'admin-training-image-step-2'.
+26. Create a snapshot of the VM called 'admin-training-image-step-2'.

-14. Create an image from the snapshot called 'admin-training-image-step-2'.
+27. Create an image from the snapshot called 'admin-training-image-step-2'.

 # Admin Training VM Setup - Step 3

 You have the following:
-- Docker network
+- A Docker network
+- A vanilla VNC Docker image
-- Configured DNS Docker image.
+- A configured DNS container and GCR image.

-Now you
+Configure VNC to provide a layout with: background, 2 workspaces, Chrome browser with tabs and bookmarks to node UI/Redis Insight/DNS UI, and tabbed terminal shells to all nodes.

-39. Start a new VM from the 'rat-dns-done' image and re-enter the startup script from before to run the VNC container.
+1. Start a new VM from the 'rat-dns-done' image and re-enter the startup script from before to run the VNC container.

 40. Get your new VM's public IP and sign in to the VNC console on port 80 from a laptop browser.